 He shall place it before God and bow, and rejoice at all the good he has been given.
 (26:5-11)

-Why does the Haggada quote from bikkurim and not from its proper historical place?
+When we remember leaving Egypt, why does the Hagada quote from bikkurim and not from its proper historical place?

-The Sefer HaChinuch explains that the mitzva on Pesach of reciting the story of the exodus is not limited to just telling the story; it must be contextualised with an angle of gratitude, which the historical sections do not have.
+The Sefer HaChinuch explains that the mitzvah of reciting the story of Exodus is not limited to the history; we must also contextualize it through a lens of gratitude, which the historical sections do not have.

 The bikurim section has a context that the historical sections do not.
 The whole theme of bikurim is about gratitude for the Land of Israel, because having once been oppressed slaves in Egypt, we have a finer appreciation for liberty and freedom.

 We can comprehensively learn the rules of gratitude from the thanksgiving offering – the Korban Toda – which was brought if someone was released from jail; crossed an ocean or a desert; or recovered from illness.

 The offeror presented an animal offering, of which only a small portion was burnt or taken by the kohen, and with it, 40 accompanying loaves of bread.
 These were essential parts of the offering and had to be consumed within the day, and were otherwise subject to the law of leftovers and would have to be destroyed.

 The Torah’s treatment of gratitude consistently includes an intrinsic requirement to publicise it.
 One man is not supposed to eat an entire animal and 40 loaves of bread on his own.